MlamliLolwane/MlamliLolwane/README.md

-My name is Mlamli Lolwane, a fullstack developer whose focus is on building scalable as well as high performance applications.
+My name is Mlamli Lolwane, a fullstack developer who is passionate about developing scalable, high-performance applications that enhance user experiences and solve real-world problems.

 I obtained my National Diploma in Information Technology (Software Development) from the Nelson Mandela University.